 - Attend all three instructor-led sessions.

-- Participants should bring a fully charged laptop each day.
+- Bring a fully charged laptop computer to each day of class.

 - Complete all assignments.